 Message from our Chief Operating Officer

-During these difficult times, it is important that we work together to combat this global pandemic.
+As these difficult times continue it is important that we work together to combat this global pandemic.
 We must ensure that we keep communication lines open and support our patients with both their physical and mental health.
 My team and I will do all we can to ensure that we support each NHS Trust, CCG, Local Authority, parent, and staff member, but most importantly our patients.

 Chief Operating Officer